Overview

 Students may also transfer to the College of Agricultural and Life Sciences from other schools and colleges at UW-Madison.
 For more information, contact the academic advisor in your intended major or the CALS Office of Academic Affairs (academicaffairs@cals.wisc.edu), or visit the CALS transfer information page.

-Opportunities to apply classroom learning to real-world settings is at the core of a CALS education.
+Opportunities to apply classroom learning to real-world settings are at the core of a CALS education.
 We offer a variety of CALS Signature Experiences for students in all majors to live the Wisconsin idea and fulfill the Wisconsin Experience.

 These opportunities fall into five major categories: